-The Hoover Institution Library & Archives at Stanford University is pleased to announce that applications for the 2017 Workshop on Authoritarianism will be accepted from February 17 to April 7, 2017.
+The Hoover Institution Library & Archives at Stanford University is pleased to announce that applications for the 2017 Workshop on Authoritarianism and Democratic Breakdown will be accepted from February 17 to April 7, 2017.
 Application forms and guidelines can be found on the Hoover Library & Archives website.
 The workshop will be held at the Hoover Institution on the Stanford campus from July 17 to July 28, 2017.

 The workshop is open to PhD students and recent PhDs working on any world region, and aims to facilitate original research and comparative study.
 Historians, political scientists, sociologists, economists, or scholars in any field who would benefit from the Hoover collections and group exchange are welcome.